acm-uiuc/icpc-website/_posts/2014-09-16-fall-2014-practice-3-summary.md

 layout: post
 category: practices
 time: 8:00 PM
-description: Summary of our third weekly practice.
+description: Summary of our third weekly practice of the Fall 2014 semester.
 ---

 In the last practice, we had a free practice session where we discussed the problems